rustamgasanov/blog/source/_posts/2016-03-01-dockerize-your-project-part-3-rails-app-continuous-builds-and-dockerization-with-jenkins.markdown

 It will create `config.json` file in `data_jenkins/.docker/` directory with authentication details.

-Now you can leave the box, everything is ready for your first automated build!
+That's it.
+Now you can leave the container and start the first build!